ditzhaki/Spotify_Music_Popularity_Analysis/README.md

 * Changed the values of the ‘Album/Single’ column from string to numerical values.
 Any Album values were assigned a numerical value of 0 and any Single values were assigned a numerical value of 1.
 * Converted Release_Date to Release_Year to ensure each value in the column was consistent.

-The cleaning of the preliminary data was done via excel.
+The cleaning of the preliminary data was primarily done via excel with pandas used to drop null values.

 ### Database